 - Talk to your child about the importance of consent, and what it means to be in a healthy relationship.

 - Encourage your child to follow their instincts; when they get a sense of unease about a new friend or situation, they will know to trust this feeling and avoid that person.

 - Warn them to not trust people they don't know, either in person or online, even if they seem friendly.

 - Make sure your child understands to never give strangers their personal details or arrange to meet them.
 Personal details include full name, home address and what school they go to.

 - If you have difficulty talking with your child, consider seeking help from a parenting course or counsellor so that you can develop an open relationship with each other.

 - Reassure your child that you are there for them no matter what, and it’s not their fault if they have been exploited.

-- Additional information for parents can be found at PACE or download this Parents Support Pack (PDF) which covers all aspects of Child Exploitation.
+- Additional information for parents can be found at PACE or download this Parents and Carers Support Pack (PDF) which covers all aspects of Child Exploitation.

 If you are worried about your own, or someone else’s child please contact the Multi-Agency Safeguarding Hub in your area:

 Cyber bullying and substance abuse - the facts